petecarapetyan/cc/doc/10--docs/index.rocket.md

 # Documentation

-[About](/docs/about/) might be interesting if you want the nuts and bolts of how this site works, but mostly you'll be coming here for the Knowledge Base
+[About](/docs/about/) might be interesting if you want the nuts and bolts of how this site works, but mostly you'll be coming here for the [Drills Reference](/docs/drills/) or Knowledge Base

 ## By Category? of By Search?